okeeffed/developer-notes/manual/Rust/Rust-Lang-Org-Book.md

 ```

 If we hadn’t listed the `use std::io` line at the beginning of the program, we could have written this function call as `std::io::stdin`.
 The stdin function returns an instance of `std::io::Stdin`, which is a type that represents a handle to the standard input for your terminal.

+The `&` indicates that this argument is a reference, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
+References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use references.